 Are redundancy payments taxable?

 The first £30000 of any compensation for loss of employment is tax free.
 This doesn’t mean that all payments made when making an employee redundant are tax free: money due to the employee under the Contract of Employment is taxable in the usual way.
-This applies to any pay owed up to the termination date, any bonus or commission due under the contract, accrued but untaken holiday and, in some cases, pay due in lieu of notice.
+This applies to any pay owed up to the termination date, any bonus or commission due under the contract, accrued but untaken holiday and pay due in lieu of notice.

 Why should we consider voluntary redundancy?